mihailo-maksa/DevConnector/README.md

 DevConnector is a full stack social media web app that connects software developers from all over the world.

 ## Technologies Used
-The MERN Stack - MongoDB, Express, React & Node.js
+The MERN Stack - MongoDB, Express, React and Node.js

 ## App Info